torrvision/crfasrnn/README.md

 You can also find part of our model in [MatConvNet](http://www.vlfeat.org/matconvnet/pretrained/).

+# GPU use
+For the moment there is no automatic way to enable GPU computing.
+If you want to use GPU version of the meanfield iteration please uncomment the line between '//GPU begin' and '//end GPU', and comment the lines between '//CPU begin' and '//end CPU' in the file
+'''meanfield_iteration.cpp'''
+The function that are concerned by this change are 'LayerSetUp' and '~MeanfielIteration()' (class destructor).
+Please uncomment the appropriate mode (CPU will not work in GPU mode and vice versa).

 # LICENSE
 CRF-RNN feature in Caffe is implemented for the paper: